 In September 2019 we undertook an extensive game count and introduced new lions on the reserve to improve the genetics of the existing population.
 Additional species introductions have included sable and tsessebe which appear to be doing well.

-Throughout this time we moved ahead with our commercial lodge planning, developing a small tented camp – Abelana Safari Camp, offering walking trails and horse safaris – and Abelana River Lodge, a 20-suite luxury lodge on the banks of the Selati River.
+Throughout this time we moved ahead with our commercial lodge planning, developing a small tented camp – Abelana Safari Camp, offering walking trails – and Abelana River Lodge, a 20-suite luxury lodge on the banks of the Selati River.

 Job creation was one of our main objectives as it’s one of the key drivers that ensures the Mashishimale Community benefits meaningfully from its land.
 Sustainability is important to us, as is empowerment through positive procurement, so we outsourced our laundry and our staff transport to local community companies.
 In addition, all of our waste is being removed from the reserve and recycled by a community company.
 We have our own water bottling plant, so no single use plastic bottles are used, which means guests don’t pay for bottled water, still or sparkling.